- ABMS Certification:

 - Internal Medicine; Endocrinology and Metabolism

 - Clinical Practice:

-- Adrenocortical Carcinoma, Thyroid Cancer, Type 1 Diabetes, Type 2 Diabetes, Infertility in Men, Pheochromocytoma, Polycystic Ovary Syndrome (PCOS), Infertility in Women, Diabetes and Metabolism
+- Adrenocortical Carcinoma, Thyroid Cancer, Type 1 Diabetes, Type 2 Diabetes, Male Infertility Treatments, Pheochromocytoma, Polycystic Ovary Syndrome (PCOS), Female Infertility Treatments, Diabetes and Metabolism

 - Associate Professor